suatbayir1/i-delta/README.md

 Within the scope of the I-Delta project, a REST API was developed using the **Python** language and the **Flask** framework.
 To run the API, you should go to the **/backend/app/controllers** folder and run the `python3 Api.py` command.

+### Before starting the API

+Before running the `python3 Api.py` command, please make sure you have installed the libraries in the requirements.txt file.
+You can run `pip3 install -r requirements.txt` command to install the libraries.
+In addition, you should change the `sys.path.insert(1, '/home/suat/Desktop/i-delta/backend/')` command in the Api.py file according to the path on your system.

 ### Folder Structure

 The folder structure where the backend processes are located is created as follows.
 The development of the following folder structure will be welcomed, however, developers are also expected to comply with this structure as much as possible in terms of project integrity.